deNBI/nova_dynamic_vendordata/README.md

 ## Docker/Podman container

-A simple container based on the latest `alpine/python3` can be built using the Dockerfile ...
+A simple container based on the latest `python:3.12-slim-bookworm` image can be built using the Dockerfile ...

 ```shell
 docker build -t denbi/nova_dynamic_vendordata .